 SPanel is an all-in-one management solution designed specifically for ScalaHosting’s virtual private servers.
 It’s our answer to cPanel’s 2019 pricing policy changes, and its goal is to allow users to have a reliable, fully managed VPS service at a reasonable price.
 SPanel is equipped with all the tools and features you need to operate your projects in the best possible hosting environment.

 SPanel VPS servers also come with an innovative security system called SShield.
-It monitors your server in real-time, and it uses artificial intelligence to block almost all known attacks.
+It monitors your web server in real-time, and it uses artificial intelligence services to block almost all known attacks.
 If it does detect an unusual behavior – it informs the client immediately.